Brandon-Rozek/website/content/ta/summer2017/cpsc110/_index.md

+---
-# CPSC 110 Introduction to Computer Science Summer 2017
+title: CPSC 110 Introduction to Computer Science
+---

 For the summer session, I didn't write in depth lecture notes.
 Instead I wrote short complementary blog posts help out with the labs.